railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_motivate_your_people.rst

 * You can set up  colour preferences according to your leave type like `Seak Leave` should be red in reports.
 * An employee can make an ask for more off-days by making a new Allocation

+The statistical report for the leaves can be seen using :menuselection:`Human Resources --> Reporting --> Holidays --> Leaves Analysis` menu.

 ..
 Copyright © Open Object Press.
 All rights reserved.